pvaret/rtl8192cu-fixes/README.md

 This is a port of Realtek's own 8192cu driver for USB Wifi chipsets, ported to kernel 3.11 as ships with Ubuntu 13.10.

-It is LARGELY based on Timothy Phillips's work as published here: https://code.google.com/p/realtek-8188cus-wireless-drivers-3444749-ubuntu-1304/
+It was initially based on Timothy Phillips's work as published here: https://code.google.com/p/realtek-8188cus-wireless-drivers-3444749-ubuntu-1304/, though no longer.

 Installation
 ============